miguelmatias/trophic_simplification_azores/README.md

 ## Outputs

-- Figures exported to the `figures/` folder (e.g., trophic structure diagrams, GAM curves, classification trees)
+- Figures exported to the `figures/` folder
-- Intermediate and final data saved in `output/`
+- Supplementary Figures exported to the `supplementary/` folder

 ## Author